-Caroline Moore, former four-star eventer and British Eventing national under-18 coach and junior team coach, explains how to tackle shoulder brushes across country
+Caroline Moore, former five-star eventer and British Eventing national under-18 coach and junior team coach, explains how to tackle shoulder brushes across country

 For this exercise I have set up a right-handed corner on a very subtle curving line, 20 yard (18m), to two angled brushes on a one non-jumping stride distance (8 yards/7.4m), set on a slight left-handed angle.